Master's in Social Work

 Master’s programs in Social Work or Social Welfare offer a structured, 2-year curriculum of courses required for licensure as a Licensed Clinical Social Worker (L.C.S.W.).
 They are practice-oriented and emphasize practical skills and a social systems approach.
 If you want to work with people in community health settings, the Master’s in Social Work ( M.S.W.) is a good way to go.
 Clinics and hospitals still have niches for Social Workers, and are still hiring.
 Many people believe that in the days of managed care, Social Workers will have a competitive advantage over both psychologists and M.F.T. therapists.
 Their pay is not as high as that of psychologists.

 If you eventually want to have a private practice as a psychotherapist for individuals, and also conduct group therapy, you can do it with an M.S.W. license, the L.C.S.W.
 While the academic training does not always emphasize individual therapeutic work, you can receive training in individual psychotherapy skills through the internship experiences, as well as in post-graduate training.
+The National Association of Social Workers (NASW) can help enhance your professional growth and development, along with understanding the standards and social policies.

 Schools of social work do not insist on any particular major for acceptance into their programs.
 The psychology major does not give you automatic preference, but a psychology major with internship experience is excellent preparation.
 Virtually every M.S.W. program requires statistics.
 It’s a good idea to take a couple of Sociology courses (Sociology 201, 315, 316, 318, 345, 375, 415, or 461, for example), or you might minor in Sociology.
 Do a web search of Master's in Social Work programs to find out what different programs require in terms of prerequisites.